PreCanMed-KI/MOFA2_DHR/README.md

 [![DOI](https://zenodo.org/badge/105765144.svg)](https://zenodo.org/badge/latestdoi/105765144) -->

 This branch ("intercept_factor") was used to run MOFA+ for the manuscript https://www.biorxiv.org/content/10.1101/2020.11.11.365387v2
+For the most updated version of MOFA+ see https://biofam.github.io/MOFA2/

 ## What is MOFA?
 MOFA is a factor analysis model that provides a **general framework for the integration of multi-omic data sets** in an unsupervised fashion.